Cloud-Native-Asturias/Sustainable-STEAM-driven-Development-of-Regions-Manifesto/README.md

 #  Sustainable STEAM-driven Development of Regions

 We are uncovering better ways of developing regions through STEM by doing it and helping others do it.
-We promote the teaching of STEAM as key drivers of sustainable development and social well-being of a region.
+We promote STEAM as key drivers of sustainable development and social well-being of a region.

 Through this work we have come to value: